kishan-25/Solving-Bufferbloat-using-Multilevel-Feedback-Queues-MLFQ-/README.md

 # Solving Bufferbloat using Multilevel Feedback Queues (MLFQ)

+## Installation
+The research paper is not published yet, so the code is not available.

 ## Project Overview
 This project implements a **Multilevel Feedback Queue (MLFQ)** algorithm to mitigate the **bufferbloat** problem in networking.
 The MLFQ prioritizes packet scheduling based on real-time requirements, ensuring low latency for critical applications like video conferencing, online gaming, and streaming services.